Date of Award:

 The results showed that the scales on the Mooney Problem Check List distinguished the underachieving and achieving boy but not the under achieving and achieving girl, except the School scale.
 The only scales which significantly differentiated the underachiever from the achiever for both boys and girls on both the forms were Punishment Direct-Object and Loving.
 The study did not reveal any significant relationship between the scales on the two forms of PCRQ and MPCL.

 Fazel, Mohammed K., "Child's Perception of Parental Attitude and Its Relationship to Academic Achievement and Problem Awareness" (1968).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5669.